jamrod/ssm-tool/README.md

 -----
 To run a jobs via gitlab pipeline:
  - Checkout a new branch.
- - Set the ENVIRONMENT variable in .gitlab-ci.yml to prod.
+ - Set the ENVIRONMENT variable in .gitlab-ci.yml to PRD.
  - Set the RUN_PARAMETER_JOBS variable in the .gitlab-ci.yaml to 'true'
  - Copy one of the sample event JSON files from 'ci/test/events' to 'jobs/parameter_tool/' and edit to suit your needs.
  - Then git add/commit and push.
 The 'run-parameter-job.sh' script will automatically execute any .json files in the 'jobs/parameter_tool/' folder and display the results in gitlab.